mu-majid/Microservices-Nodejs-React/GitTix/README.md

 ## Optimistic Concurrency Control:

   - We are going to use OOC to handle any concurrency issues that might rise due to the async communication between services that might cause event processed out of order.

+  - When should we include version field of a record with a event? - Ans.
+Increment/Include a record version number when the **primary service responsible for the records** emits an event to describe a **create/update/destroy** operation.